robinsonb5-PRs/icepi-zero/firmware/README.md

 ## Pinout

-GPIO pinout (Please don't mind the image quality, I'll be back with a better one):
+The GPIO pinout is exactly the same as a Pi Zero:

 ![](pinout.png)